 - Pins and needles

-- Aggravated by coughing, sneezing or bearing down
+- May be aggravated by coughing, sneezing or bearing down

 There are multiple causes of sciatica.
-These include lumbar disc involvement, degeneration of the spine, tight muscles in the hip capsule, sacroiliac involvement and pregnancy.
+These include lumbar disc involvement, degeneration of the spine, tight muscles in the hip area, sacroiliac joint involvement and pregnancy changes.

 Sciatica.
 (2015) Retrieved from http://www.osteopathy.org.au/pages/sciatica.html